-TU Dortmund University professors can submit an application for funding until 31 October 2020 (for the first half of 2021) and until 30 April 2021 (for the second half of 2021).
+TU Dortmund University professors can submit an application for funding until 31 October (for the first half of the following year) and until 30 April (for the second half of the year).

 - The study trip may not exceed 12 days.